groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/02_HelloWorld.md

 Don't worry if this appears to be a big jump from our `hello, world` - there's a range of concepts being introduced and we'll work through them in this tutorial section.
 For now, put the code into your Groovy Console and know that, when run, your script will say hello to a specified person.

 You now need to save your script so go to the `File` menu and select `Save`.
-When prompted, name the file `hello.groovy` and save it into a directory you can access.
+When prompted, name the file `Hello.groovy` and save it into a directory you can access.

-Unfortunately we can't run this script in the Groovy Console as it doesn't provide an option for passing in a parameter.
+Unfortunately we can't run this script in the Groovy Console as it doesn't provide an option for passing in a command-line parameter.
 Follow this process to run the script:

  1. Open a command prompt (terminal) and change to the directory (`cd`) into which you saved `Hello.groovy`.
  2. Type the command `groovy Hello.groovy Newman` and press the `return` key